WebexCommunity/WebexPythonSDK/docs/user/quickstart.rst

     Doh!
 I forgot that I am automatically added to a room when I create it.
     >>>

-webexteamsdk will also raise a number of other standard errors (:exc:`TypeError`, :exc:`ValueError`, etc.); however, these errors are usually caused by incorrect use of the package or methods and should be sorted while debugging your app.
+webexteamssdk will also raise a number of other standard errors (:exc:`TypeError`, :exc:`ValueError`, etc.); however, these errors are usually caused by incorrect use of the package or methods and should be sorted while debugging your app.